binarytrails/koala/README.md

 ## Limitations

+* It works only with the Youtube website using the *pytube* package.
 * It works with the MP4 format, which is pretty much every video's.
 * It chooses only the best format of the video to download.
 * It does not support over crowded youtube videos of Miley Cyrus with 999,999,999 views.